LiberQuack/lit-ts-redux/README.md

   - E2E Testing solution with [cypress](https://www.cypress.io)

 ## Run The Project
-Execute the commands bellow to run the app, I personally prefer to use [WebStorm](https://www.jetbrains.com/webstorm) for developing, but [VSCode](https://code.visualstudio.com/) (with [lit-html plugin](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html)) could be used as well.
+Execute the commands bellow to run the application, I personally prefer to use [WebStorm](https://www.jetbrains.com/webstorm) for developing, but [VSCode](https://code.visualstudio.com/) (with [lit-html plugin](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html)) could be used as well.
 Also I recommend using bash as the terminal
 ```bash
 npm install -g yarn
 yarn install